Manage the setup stack by yourself

 Check the container logs

 The compose stack is made of several running docker containers.
 The setup for an Ethereum full node that Sedge applies consists of a container for each node (execution, consensus and validator node).
-You can run the following command to check the logs of a given container/node from the docker-compose-scripts
+You can run the following command to check the logs of a given container/node from the sedge-data

 directory: